 I know some people might be Sno Caps people.
 Or Twizzlers (hey Mom, are you reading this?
 I will never understand the need for the bag of Twizzlers).
 But me?
 Reese’s Pieces everytime.

 Probably why they have found their way into a few desserts on this blog like these no bake peanut butter bars, or pretzel blondies, or these peanut butter blondies.
 I just can’t help myself.
 I love ME some Reese’s Pieces.

 So when I was thinking of new cupcake ideas is it any wonder that my brain went to these fun Reese’s Pieces cupcakes?
 I mean peanut butter cupcake.
 Peanut Butter frosting.
 And because I can…Reese’s Pieces in the middle.

 To Make These Reese’s Pieces Cupcakes:

-For these peanut butter cupcakes, I started with my perfect vanilla cupcakes and added in a 1/2 cup of peanut butter.
+For these peanut butter cupcakes, I started with my perfect vanilla cupcakes but you could also my super easy Vanilla Cupcake Recipe and added in a 1/2 cup of peanut butter.
 I’ve made these peanut butter cupcakes before to make a fluffernutter version and a peanut butter and jelly version.
 So why not a Reese’s Pieces pinata cupcake version?

 These cupcakes call for cake flour.
 If you don’t have your own you can make your own with some cornstarch.
 You also will need some room temperature butter.
 If you’re like me you forget to take it out early.
 Me.
 Every.
 Time.
 Don’t worry I got you covered.
 Here are 3 easy ways to soften your butter quickly.